In a previous article, we provide new WordPress users with a comprehensive overview of WordPress Themes.

 - NonProfit – themes for nonprofit organizations, charities, etc.

-- Retail – themes for catalogs, trades or professionals (electricians, chiropractors, etc.)
+- Retail – themes for shopping, trades or professionals (repairers, medical practitioners, etc.)

-- Technology – themes related to software, newsletters, etc.
+- Technology – themes related to apps, newsletters, etc.

 - Miscellaneous – themes suitable for topics related to activism, parenting sites or blogs … even themes you can use if your site is still under-construction!